“Our goal is to make it so there's as little friction as possible to having a social experience.”

-Facebook set out to make using social media easy for everybody (including your parents!) by limiting friction.
+Facebook set out to make using social media easy for everybody (including your parents!) by limiting points of friction.
 It’s been rewarded with billions of engaged users and the advertising revenue that goes with it.

 Reducing or eliminating friction from your business can have drastic effects including: